dentarg/auth0-blog/_posts/2017-11-28-building-a-symfony-blog-part-1.markdown

 ---
 layout: post
 title: "Building a Symfony blog Part 1"
-description: Learn how to create a blog in Symfony and authenticate.g
+description: Learn how to create a blog in Symfony and authenticate.
 date: 2017-11-28 22:04
 category: Technical Guide, PHP, Symfony
 author: